-- Concerning the bridge links across the railway at the Kensal Gasworks site (as proposed in the Submission document), TfL's position remains unchanged since providing comments on the draft Submission version of the Core Strategy.
+- 12 Concerning the bridge links across the railway at the Kensal Gasworks site (as proposed in the Submission document: paragraphs 5.1.8, 5.3.3, 20.2.6, Policy CA1 and diagram 05 Kensal: Key Issues and Potential Opportunities), TfL's position remains unchanged since providing comments on the draft Submission version of the Core Strategy.
 As stated in those comments, TfL notes that any proposed bridges would cross land safeguarded for Crossrail works (see attached drawing showing Crossrail safeguarding).
-TfL has no objections in principle to bridging over the railway but notes that there are no plans to construct any bridges in this location as part of the Crossrail scheme; as suggested in the question, the difficulties in bridging over the railway should not be underestimated. - TfL considers that a pedestrian link over the canal and through the Kensal Green Cemetery may not be well used, primarily due to concerns about personal safety.
-Unless these concerns can be overcome, through the provision of appropriate security arrangements (e.g locked gates at night), it is not be considered to be a viable option for improving access to Kensal Green underground station.
+TfL has no objections in principle to bridging over the railway but notes that there are no plans to construct any bridges in this location as part of the Crossrail scheme; as suggested in the question, the difficulties in bridging over the railway should not be underestimated. - 13 TfL considers that a pedestrian link over the canal and through the Kensal Green Cemetery may not be well used, primarily due to concerns about personal safety.
+Unless these concerns can be overcome through the provision of appropriate security arrangements (e.g. locked gates at night), it is not considered to be a viable option for improving access to Kensal Green underground station.

-TfL position statement on matter 5 final version
+TfL position statement on matters 3, 5 & 6 final version Approved